 Mónica: Yes, completely.
 I’m lucky enough to have amazing clients who knew I was on the trail and were very respectful of that moment.
 I always made it a point to work, but I felt like I was purposely “nagged” less.

-If you could only give one tip to people who are thinking about walking the path, what would it be?
+If you could give only one tip to people who are thinking about walking the path, what would it be?

 Monica: Trust.
 The path knows what it’s doing.